erimcg/Using-D3js/05_05_areas.md

 + [d3.areaRadial()](https://github.com/d3/d3-shape#areaRadial) - returns an area radial generator for creating radial lines.

 Since `d3.areaRadial` is an area, it can still be thought of as being the enclosure between two line radials.
-These line radials will have identical angles (formerly `x`) for each of there respective points, and now instead of `y0` and `y1` separating our lines, `innerRadius` and `outerRadius` will.
+These line radials will have identical angles (formerly `x`) for each of their respective points, and now instead of `y0` and `y1` separating our lines, `innerRadius` and `outerRadius` will.

 + [areaRadial.angle([angle])](https://github.com/d3/d3-shape#areaRadial_angle) - Considered to be a radian (0 to 2π).
 Equivalent to the x() accessor from d3.area().
 <!--